ElusiveMonni/monni_docs/docs/commands/slash/global/discord-avatar.md

 ---
 # Discord Avatar

-A command for displaying the avatar image of a user on Discord
+A command for displaying the avatar image of a user on Discord.

 :::slash
 **Discord Avatar** is a [slash command](/commands/info/slash/)!